Digital-Business-Council/Digital-Business-Council.github.io/pages/service-provider-zone/get-accredited.md

 ## How does a Service Provider become accredited?

-You need to follow these steps to become accredited:
+You need to follow these steps to become provisionally accredited:

 **Step 1:** Download all the testing resources, agreements and documents on this page;